deepanshs/mrsimulator/docs/installation/troubleshooting/install_python.rst

 Installing Python
 """""""""""""""""

-mrsimulator requires Python or a hosted Notebook service to run.
+**Mrsimulator** requires Python or a hosted Notebook service to run.
 If you are using Google Colab, see specific instructions in the :ref:`install` section.

 Checking the version of Python